jlparkI/AntPack/docs/index.rst

 AntPack
 =====================================================
-Tools for data cleaning and statistical modeling / ML for antibodies.
-Note that the AntPack library is currently undergoing very active development -- additional tools coming soon!
+Tools for numbering, sequence analysis and statistical modeling / ML for antibodies, using amino acid sequences (not nucleotides).
+Note that the AntPack library is currently undergoing active development -- additional tools coming soon!

 .. toctree::